geops/website/content/blog/migration-enzyme-react-testing-library/index.en.md

 ### **Snapshots**

-When checking HTML tree snapshots, the testing-library/react approach tests the actual native inner or outer HTML of the target element, better reflecting the actual DOM output.
+When checking HTML tree snapshots, the testing-library/react approach tests the native inner or outer HTML of the target element, better reflecting the actual DOM output.

 #### enzyme